sighupio/module-auth/katalog/gangplank/MAINTENANCE.md

 There's no upstream to follow.

-The HTML templates are custom made to follow the SKD Desing System.
+The HTML templates are custom made to follow the SD Desing System.